Building open62541

 You can install open62541 using the well known make install command.
 This allows you to use pre-built libraries and headers for your own project.
 In order to use open62541 as a shared library (.dll or .so) make sure to activate the BUILD_SHARED_LIBS CMake option.

-In your own CMake project you can then include the open62541 library using:
+In your own CMake project you can then include the open62541 library.
+A simple CMake project definition looks as follows:

 Building with CMake on Windows